CHARLESTON - The Vikings of Ripley traveled to Charleston on a rainy Wednesday night and took down the Cougars of Capital 65-62.

 Ripley began the final quarter clinging to a slim 51-50 advantage.

 With six lead changes in the period, Smith scalded the net with nine points and Haynes dropped in five to inch Ripley closer to victory as Harrison hit a key 3-point shot for the boys in blue.

 With eight seconds left, Smith nailed two free throws under pressure to help seal the Cougar's fate and the blue and white rode the Victory Bus home to Jackson County.

 For the Vikes, Smith netted 25 and five boards, Harrison 19 and two blocks, Sleboda 10 five boards, Haynes eight, eight assists and three steals and Harpold three.

-In the jayvee preliminary, coach Steve Hunt's crew left the floor with a thrilling 57-56 victory.
+Page 2 of 2 - In the jayvee preliminary, coach Steve Hunt's crew left the floor with a thrilling 57-56 victory.

 With just seconds on the clock, Logan McKinney, who was called up from the freshman squad recently, hit a 12-foot shot to tie the game before Morgan Graves hit a runner in the lane to put the Vikes up by two.

 Capital missed a free throw attempt that would have tied the game.